Search Site

 We do not maintain a list of physicians who offer this procedure throughout the United States.
 Your best bet is to contact your local ENT and ask if they or anybody they know offers this locally to where you live.

-PLEASE keep in mind that at least for our practice, we now require insurance coverage that we participate with as well as follow-up visits after the procedure.
-If you are not willing to commit to follow-up appointments, do not make an appointment with us.
+PLEASE keep in mind that at least for our practice, follow-up visits after the procedure are recommended.
+If you are not willing to commit to possible follow-up appointments, do not make an appointment with us.
 Why are we requiring this?
 After this procedure, it is not unusual that a patient may experience some problems or encounter a situation in which they are not sure what to do.
 In this scenario, it is very difficult if not impossible to answer questions over the phone without an examination leading to frustration and even anger (as follow-up examinations are very inconvenient especially if you live far away).
 As such, do NOT make an appointment with us unless you are willing to commit to follow-up visits.
+Although not mandatory, a routine follow-up appointment is generally made for 2 weeks after the procedure.

 Click here for more information.